Jari2647/FinalProject/README.md

 This portable device plays mp3 audio files off of a 32GB MicroSD card.
 Connect your listening device of choice through the integrated 3.5mm audio jack and take your music on the go.
 Features include uLCD display UI, volume control, on-device menu navigation, and volume control.

-The entire device is built upon a 3D printed breadboard box by Thingiverse user lorddeath. https://www.thingiverse.com/thing:4824137/files
+The device is built upon a 3D printed breadboard box by Thingiverse user lorddeath. https://www.thingiverse.com/thing:4824137/files

 The VS1053 operates off the following library from Vassilis Serasidis. https://os.mbed.com/users/silis/code/VS1053/